negrt/Country-GUI-v2/README.md

 * ListBox data binding with TextBoxes

 # Description and Images
-The application reads country dataset JSON files, stores the data into ram using a List of countries, then inserts the data to a SQL server database.
+The application reads country dataset JSON files, stores the data into memory using a List of countries, then inserts the data to a SQL server database.
 The application also has the ability to read other country datasets, via OpenFileDialog obj.
-Before storing the new country dataset file to the database, the database is cleared, via delete statement, and then the new data is stored in the database.
+Before storing the new country dataset file to the database, the database is cleared, via delete statement, and then the new data is inserted into the database.

 ## Images
 #### Application on Start Up